infinum/ngx-form-object/docusaurus/docs/api-reference/decorators.md

 ### @BuildControl(propertyName: string)

-Requires relationship property name as an argument.
+Requires relationship propertyName as an argument which must be equal to the property name defined in the model.
 Can be used for creating custom relationship forms.
 [Find out more](../guides/creating-complex-forms.md#creating-custom-relationship-forms).